notthatnathan/jquery-elementquery/README.md

 require('[path]/jquery.elementquery');
 ```

-When using AMD, I recommend making `jquery.elementresize` a dependency using a shim.
+When using requirejs, I recommend making `jquery.elementresize` a dependency using a shim.
 ```js
 requirejs.config({
   	shim: {